 6. Select your social media wisely

-Selecting and then dominating the social media channels that best reach your ideal client is more effective than trying to create a strong presence across them all.
+Selecting and then dominating the right social media channels is more effective than trying to create a strong presence across them all.

 You do not have to be on every social platform in order to make an impact in your business.
 You hear about how businesses use Pinterest or Twitter to grow their business and you feel you need to do the same.
-But your strategy is going to look different than others, even in your industry, and you need to decide which platforms make sense for you.
+But your strategy is going to look different than others, even against your competition.
+You need to decide which platforms make sense for you.

 Take some time to figure out where your target market hangs out and make sure you have a strong social presence there.
 When you successfully build a strong presence on the more appropriate social channels, you can decide when or if it makes sense to add another to your online presence.